Jawbreaker (band): Musical style and influences

 Their musical style has been primarily described as punk rock, and has been self-identified by the band's members as such.
 Their sound has also been labeled under the punk subgenres such as pop-punk, emo, and hardcore punk.
 Schwarzenbach has stated that Jawbreaker experimented with heavier punk styles in early phases of the band.

-They have cited influences including Ignition, Embrace, Articles of Faith, Die Kreuzen, Sonic Youth (particularly their 1986 album EVOL), Minutemen, Meat Puppets, Black Flag, Bad Brains, Hüsker Dü (particularly their 1985 album New Day Rising), Social Distortion (particularly their 1982 album Mommy's Little Monster), Naked Raygun, Government Issue (particularly their 1987 album You), Live Skull, and Led Zeppelin.
+They have cited influences including Ignition, Embrace, Rites of Spring, Descendents, Bad Religion, R.E.M., the Replacements, the Pogues, Articles of Faith, Die Kreuzen, Sonic Youth (particularly their 1986 album EVOL), Minutemen, Meat Puppets, Black Flag, Bad Brains, Hüsker Dü (particularly their 1985 album New Day Rising), Social Distortion (particularly their 1982 album Mommy's Little Monster), Naked Raygun, Government Issue (particularly their 1987 album You), Live Skull, Bitch Magnet, and Led Zeppelin.

 [Schwarzenbach's] appeal was his publicly private torment.
 There was a bitterness and frustration in his lyrics that was both universal and magnetic.
 Schwarzenbach was the poet laureate of scruffy white male angst and, by couching his thoughts in his own inscrutable metaphors, he set a pattern for bands that would follow for the next decade.